 Making jewelry is so fun and once you learn this wirework technique, you can make all kinds of necklaces and bracelets too!
 Here’s a video we made showing how to make your own wirework necklace.

 How to Make A Wirework Necklace

 24-gauge wire, gold

 3 strands of beads: focal beads, accent beads, crystals (We used these Aqua Enamel Beads from Michael’s.)

 1. To make your first component, cut a three-inch piece of wire.
 Grip the wire one inch from the end with the round-nose pliers.
 Bend the wire over the pliers 90 degrees.

 Reposition the pliers, gripping the wire at the 90-degree bend.
-Grab the end of the wire with your fingers and wrap it around the pliers to make a partial loop, using the pliers like a mandrel.
+Grab the end of the wire with your fingers and wrap it around the pliers to make a partial loop.
 Shift the pliers again and continue wrapping the wire around the pliers to form a loop.
-Grasp the loop flat in the jaws of the chain-nose pliers.
-Without moving the pliers, grab the end of the wire with your fingers and wrap it twice around the neck of the headpin.
-Trim the end using the flat side of the flush cutters toward the project.
+Grasp the loop flat in the jaws of the pliers.
+Grasp the end of the wire with your fingers and wrap it twice around the neck of the wire.
+Trim the tail end using the the wire cutters.

-Once these two are hooked together, go ahead and finish the loop by grasping the loop flat in the jaws of the chain-nose pliers, grabbing the end of the wire with your fingers and wrapping it twice around the neck of the headpin.
-Trim the end.
-Slide on your beads and finish with a complete wrapped loop.
+5. Once these two are hooked together, grasp the loop flat in the jaws of the pliers, grasp the wire tail with your fingers and wrap it twice around the wire two times.
+Trim the tail.
+Slide your beads onto the wire, then make a wrapped loop in the end.

 This necklace can be made with any beads!
 Just use the same technique to make wrapped loop components and link them together in a chain.
 Let us know if you have any questions!